top of page

 While crunching numbers spoke to me, and wrestling with natural casings peaked my interest, neither was able to fulfill my needs.
 Throughout most of my life one part of my soul has always tugged on me hearder than the rest.
 I wear my heart on my sleeve.

 I care about how people are actually doing.
 Not at the surface level, but deep into your strengths and weaknesses, your tender spots and unique abilities that are hard to reign in on.
 Subconsciously providing a space for people to truly be themselves around me, judgement free.
 I struggled with my identity for a large portion of my life, battling my sexuality until coming out at the age of 22.
 Through the ups and downs of this obstacle, I have found a personal strength.
 When others struggle with their identity, and feel insecure with who they are, my intuition kicks in.
-Subconsciously, the nurturing side of me wakes up and provides comfort, provides security, provides a sense of safety, whether or not the recipient realizes it is needed or wanted.
+Subconsciously, the nurturing side of me wakes up and provides comfort, provides security, provides a sense of safety, to those who may be seeking it out and connect with me.

 Currently through vlogs and blogs I want to share the steps I have taken.
 I want to share the wiring in my brain, the narratives that developed over time due to my obedience to a manuscript I began to follow as a child, my original foundation.
 After acknowledging the countless stories and narratives I had locked up in my head, I then began to rewire.
 In all honesty, this is a painstaking process, can be painful both emotionally and physically at times, and a journey that not everyone will want to embark on.
 And that’s quite alright.